m-arnold/warriorjs/README.md

 ```bash
 $ warriorjs
 ```
+*Note: warriorjs must be run in your profile folder.*

 That's it!
 This will create a warriorjs directory in your current location, where you will find a Player.js file in your profile's directory containing the Player class: